SECOND INTERNATIONAL NURSING CONGRESS OF ARMENIA

 18-20 SEPTEMBER, 2013

-MINISTRY OF HEALTH RA, ARMENIAN ASSOCIATION OF NURSING ADMINISTRATORS,
+MINISTRY OF HEALTH RA, MINISTRY OF EDUCATION AND SCIENCE RA, ARMENIAN ASSOCIATION OF NURSING ADMINISTRATORS,

 YEREVAN STATE ARMENIAN -AMERICAN MEDICAL COLLEGE EREBOUNI